UnkBrl/Books-For-Hackers/README.md

 NOTE : Use these books in ethical way only!!

 I recommend buying these books from amazon.com
-You can download these from release tab but it may be outdated so better to download latest from others website.
+You can download these from release tab but it may be outdated so better to download the latest from others website.

 RECOMMENDED: